Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Experiments

 {\textbf{Network Architecture}} Our implementation is based on the mmsegmentation framework~\cite{mmseg2020}.
 For the DAFormer architecture, we use the MiT-B5 encoder~\cite{xie2021segformer}, which produces a feature pyramid with $C=[64, 128, 320, 512]$.
 All encoders are pretrained on ImageNet-1k.
 The DAFormer decoder uses $C_e=256$ and dilation rates of 1, 6, 12, and 18.
 The scale attention decoder of HRDA uses the lightweight SegFormer MLP decoder~\cite{xie2021segformer} with an embedding dimension of 256.

 {\textbf{Training}} In accordance with~\cite{xie2021segformer}, we train DAFormer and HRDA with AdamW, a learning rate of $\eta_\mathit{base} {=} 6 {\times} 10^{-5}$ for the encoder and $ 6 {\times} 10^{-4}$ for the decoder, a weight decay of $0.01$, linear learning rate warmup with $t_\mathit{warm}{=}1.5$k, and linear decay afterwards.
 It is trained with a batch size of $2$ for $40$k iterations.
 We use the same data augmentation parameters as DACS~\cite{tranheden2021dacs} and set $\alpha{=}0.999$ and $\tau{=}0.968$.
 The RCS temperature is set $T{=}0.01$ to maximize the sampled pixels of the class with the least pixels.
 For FD, $r{=}0.75$ and $\lambda_\mathit{FD} {=} 0.005$ to induce a similar gradient magnitude into the encoder as $\mathcal{L}_S$.
 The context and detail crop are generated using $h_c{=}w_c{=}h_d{=}w_d{=}512$ with $s{=}2$ to balance the required resources for both crops in the default case.
 The detail loss weight is chosen empirically $\lambda_d{=}0.1$.
 For DG, we follow the parameters of SHADE~\cite{zhao2022style}.
-Depending on the methods memory requirements, the experiments are conducted on an RTX 2080 Ti GPU with 11 GB memory (for DAFormer) or a Titan RTX GPU with 24 GB (for HRDA).
+The experiments are conducted on an RTX 2080 Ti GPU with 11 GB memory (for DAFormer) or a Titan RTX GPU with 24 GB (for HRDA).
+The mIoUs are calculated with the last checkpoint of the student model $f_\theta$ (no model selection) and are averaged over 3 random seeds.